WaveShieldDev/WaveShield/.github/ISSUE_TEMPLATE/false_bans.md

 ---
 name: False Ban Report
-about: Report an issue related to a false ban
+about: Report an issue related to a false ban from WaveShield
 title: '[FALSEBAN] '
 labels: falseban
 assignees: ''